tweag/monad-bayes/docs/source/usage.md

-# The implementation of monad-bayes
+# The implementation of Monad-Bayes

 This document assumes the reader is familiar with:
 - the basics of Bayesian probability theory